Southern Connecticut State University: History

 On September 11, 1893, "New Haven State Normal School", a two-year teacher training school, was established.
 The Skinner School, a two-story building, was used as the first campus.
 It was situated on State Street at the corner of what was then known as Summer Street.
 Arthur Boothby Morrill served as the first principal of the Normal School from 1893 to 1924.
 Two female teachers and Morrill made up the faculty.
 Prospective students had to be at least 16 years of age, and typically had either a three year high school degree or two years teaching experience.
 There were 85 women in the first class.
 Tuition was free for students, in-state or out-of-state, as long as a declaration to complete their studies and teach in Connecticut was signed.
 All textbook materials were provided by the school.
 Boarding was available for between $3.50 and $4.00 a week, although the majority of the students were from New Haven and commuted.

 The Skinner School was soon outgrown by the rapidly growing Normal School.
-In 1896, it was moved to a new building on Howe and Oak St. This was a better location because of its larger size and its proximity to several elementary schools where students could train.
+In 1896, it was moved to a new building on Howe and Oak Street This was a better location because of its larger size and its proximity to several elementary schools where students could train.
 At this point, the Normal School could only award certificates in teaching to graduates.

 By 1937 the school was able to grant bachelor's degrees, and thus renamed "New Haven State Teacher's College".
-Graduate degrees were offered starting in 1954, a year after the school moved to its current campus on Crescent St.
+Graduate degrees were offered starting in 1954, a year after the school moved to its current campus on Crescent Street.

 New Haven State Teacher's College became "Southern Connecticut State College" in 1959.
 In March 1983 the school was renamed "Southern Connecticut State University" and made part of the Connecticut State University System.

 Campus

 Southern has one campus located at 501 Crescent Street, in New Haven, bordering parts of Hamden, Connecticut.
 Fitch Street separates the academic and residential sections of the campus.
 As part of an effort to expand on the university's science programs, the laboratory science building was opened in 2015.
 The four-story building specializes with cancer research, physics and optics, along with other fields of sciences.
-The School of Business was moved from the renovated former student center to the new building on Wintergreen and Farnham Ave in Summer 2023.
+The School of Business was moved from the renovated former student center to the new building on Wintergreen and Farnham Avenue in Summer 2023.
 The building is the first building constructed by the State of Connecticut to utilize Net Zero Energy, and houses numerous conference rooms, a community room with seating for 100 people, offices for faculty, trading rooms, a 100-seat auditorium with tiered seating, and numerous study rooms for students.